CI/CD & Automation

 HF_TOKEN: ${{ secrets.HF_TOKEN }}

-opentraces commit --all
+run: opentraces add --all

-opentraces push --private
+run: opentraces push --private --yes

 Notes